 - Once the sauce is lightly boiling, turn the temp fully to low.
 Mix 2 teaspoons of arrowroot starch with 2 Tablespoons of water until they form a slurry.
 Add the slurry to your sauce and combine well, until the mixture has thickened.

 - Preheat your oven or air fryer to 400°F/205°C for 5 minutes.
-Crack your eggs into a small bowl, and then measure out your almond flour into a separate bowl.
+Crack your eggs into a small bowl, and then blend them until they're a light yellow color.
+Measure out your almond flour, rice flour, garlic powder, sea salt, and baking powder into a separate bowl, mixing them until well-combined.

 - Dip each of your chicken tenders into the egg, and then into the almond flour and line the dredged tenders up on a plate while the air fryer preheats.
 Once the fryer is ready, spray it with cooking spray, and then line up the tenders in a single layer and cook at 400°F/205°C for 3-4 minutes on each side, until lightly browned.